1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 Also Read: Rare Half Dollar Coins to Look For

-Besides, the error list includes several Accented Hair variety combinations, making certain specimens both variety and error coins simultaneously, while D/D repunched mint marks demonstrate the technical challenges faced during Denver’s hurried 1964 production process.
+The error list also includes several Accented Hair variety combinations, making certain specimens both variety and error coins simultaneously.
+D/D repunched mint marks (RPM) demonstrate the technical challenges Denver faced during its hurried 1964 production schedule.

 1. 1964 DDO FS-102 Errors